Route4Me Alternatives: Route Planners That Cost Less

 Route4Me is one of the original route planning and route optimization tools, with a strong existing user base.
 It has a well-developed marketplace of add-on modules so it’s easily customizable to different needs, from last-mile delivery businesses to field sales and service.

-In this article, we’ll talk about the major strengths and weaknesses of Route4Me, and how it stacks up against its competitors.
-Then, we’ll look at the best Route4Me alternatives for different business needs.
+- Discuss the major strengths and weaknesses of Route4Me, and how it stacks up against its competitors.

 Choosing route optimization software can be difficult because everybody promises the same things: streamlined operations, lower costs, a better customer experience, and so on.
 Everybody has a mobile driver app for Android and iOS, and live tracking of deliveries.
 But when you try to dig beneath the surface, it’s surprisingly hard to find concrete information.
 Each route planner app is different under the hood, they have different pricing models, and they meet different business needs.